Did the Sack of Rome in 1527 end the Renaissance in Italy?

 The Pope's insistence on religious orthodoxy meant that freethought and secular values were increasingly challenged in the aftermath of Rome's Sack.
 The Inquisition became more active, as the Pope sought to stamp out every sign of free thought or ideas contrary to the teachings of the Church.
 The growing fear of Protestantism was also instrumental in the new climate.
 Still, the fear of the Emperor after the Sack and the Spanish meant that the Inquisition became all-pervasive in Italian society.
 This was to have a devastating impact on the Renaissance.
 This cultural flourishing was premised on an attempt to reproduce the classical world.
 It was mostly humanistic, secular, and often overtly pagan, and this was no longer possible in the aftermath of Rome's capture in 1527.

 The Popes had long opposed the Holy Roman Emperor's ambitions, and the Spanish, whom they believed correctly, wanted to dominate Italy.
 The Papacy was pivotal to the Italian resistance to the ambitions of the Spanish.
 This changed after the Sack of Rome in 1527.
 The Pope was cowed and, to an extent, meekly followed the policies of Charles V. They also ceased resisting his growing control.
-After the death, this enabled Charles V’s, heir to established de-facto control over Italy, except for Venice.
+After the death, this enabled Charles V’s heir to establish de-facto control over Italy, except for Venice.
 The Pope had bankrolled the armies that had been pivotal to the Italian resistance to outsiders, and after 1527, this was no longer possible.